ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Shimano Steps E6100 motor

 The Shimano Steps E6100 motor is not only very light at 2.8kg but it’s also known for being very reliable and a solid performer.
-My own personal e-bike uses this exact same motor and I’ve covered over 1000 miles on it in three and a half months – this is in cold and wet British winter time.
+My e-bike uses this same motor and I’ve covered over 1000 miles on it in three and a half months – this is in cold and wet British winter time.
 I’ve ridden through floods, fords and along debris-strewn country lanes and not once has the motor complained.

 shimano steps e6100 motor fitted to the riverside 540e